nextyio/nextydocument/source/introduction/what-is-nexty-platform.rst

 It is easy to see that although information technology is booming, the banking system is cumbersome, and it is difficult to put the change into practice quickly.
 The difficulty is faced especially with reference to international payment.
 In addition to that, the processing time is tedious: from 1 to 3 days.
 Usage of payment tools such as credit card and online payment system face a big barrier in the form of transaction fees and the security of those systems.
 Cryptocurrency emerges as an alternative solution for these backlogs, although some problems still remain unsolved.

 The Ethereum platform itself is value-agnostic.
 Similar to a programming language, it is up to entrepreneurs and developers to decide what it should be used for.
 However, certain application types benefit more than others from Ethereum's capabilities.
 Specifically, Ethereum is **suited for applications that automate direct interaction between peers or facilitate coordinated group action across a network**.
 For instance, applications for coordinating peer-to-peer marketplaces, or the automation of complex financial contracts.
 Bitcoin allows for individuals to exchange cash without involving any middlemen like financial institutions, banks, or governments.
 Ethereum’s impact may be more far-reaching.
 In theory, financial interactions or exchanges of any complexity could be carried out automatically and reliably using code running on Ethereum.
-Beyond financial applications, any environments where trust, security, and permanence are important – for instance, asset-registries, voting, governance, and the internet of things – could be massively impacted by the Ethereum platform.
+Beyond financial applications, any environments that are built on trust, security, and permanence are important – for instance, asset-registries, voting, governance, and the internet of things – could be massively impacted by the Ethereum platform.

 Some Cryptocurrencies has reduced international settlement time to near-instantaneous threshold, but soon after, it became slow when the number of users increased drastically.
 In addition, payment fees are relatively high, even some types have higher costs using old payment methods such as online credit card, online payment system etc.